mlombera94/mlombera94.github.io/_posts/2020-1-25-SQL_node_js.md

 ## Generate mock data
 Now that our table has been created in MySQL, let's return to our **app.js** file and add the necessary code to generate and insert mock data into our table.

-We will create 500 entries of mock data using a `for loop`, however, you can adjust the code and increase/decrease more the number of total entries.
+We will create 500 entries of mock data using a `for loop`, however, you can adjust the code and increase/decrease the number of total entries.
 The mock data will be stored in an array called **data**.
-Within the array **data**, we will store multiple arrays as each entry will include multiple data entries (first_name, last_name, etc.).
+Within the array **data**, we will store further arrays as each entry will include multiple data entries (first_name, last_name, etc.).

 Copy/paste the following code below your `db.createConnection();` code.
 ```javascript